COMING SOON: HER MAJESTY'S WILL

-Lifeline's Student Matinee program serves over 3,000 students each year through special weekday performances and extensive study guides.
+Lifeline's Student Matinee program serves over 4,000 students each year through special weekday performances, post-show talk-backs and optional add-on workshops, and extensive study guides.

 Lifeline's Artists-in-Residence program pairs up professional actor-teaching artists with classroom teachers in Chicago-area schools to teach drama to children in grades K-8 and provide professional development to teachers.
 Lifeline's residency programs not only teach acting basics, but help students in all areas of learning and social development.
-In 2010-11, Lifeline worked with over 850 students, 25 classrooms, and seven schools.
+In 2015-16, Lifeline worked with over 900 students in 34 classrooms and seven schools.

 Lifeline’s Theatre School classes and workshops bring professional artists together with children ages 4-11 to teach them skills that make the arts fulfilling and fun.
-Over 80 children participate annually in Lifeline’s Drama Camp (ages 7-11), Junior Camp (ages 4-6), Winter Drama Camp (ages 6-11), School's-Out Workshops (ages 7-11), and Stories Come Alive!
-Workshops (all ages).
-Over 80 children participate annually in Lifeline’s Off-School Day Workshops or Drama Camps.
+Over 300 children participate annually in Lifeline's on-site programs such as Drama Camps, Stories Come Alive, and specialty workshops.

 Lifeline's Arts For All and Community Days initiatives are aimed at providing financially accessible cultural experiences for everyone, particularly residents of Rogers Park, a low-income, culturally diverse neighborhood.
 3,500 people take advantage of this program annually.